vmware-nsx/demos-by-use-case/README.md

 * [Cloud Scale Networking](#cloud-scale-networking) (1)

 ## Multi Cloud Networking
+Here are "Golden demos" you can RUN YOURSELF at customers: https://vault.vmware.com/group/nsx/nsx-golden-demos.

+Below are Networking recorded demos you can sent to your customers:
 Title | Description | Link
 ---|---|---
 NSX-T Federation Demo 1: Networking & Security | NSX-T offers the ability to manage and operate simply and centrally Network and Security services with NSX-T Federation.
 This is done with our new element: NSX-T Global Manager (GM).
 This first demo will drive you through GM UI where different stretched network and security are configured.| https://youtu.be/Dcx-0lvwvPs